OPALX-project/OPALX-project.github.io/opal-developer-retreat/Opal-Developer-Retreate,-WWW-2021.md

 ### Location: WWW

 ### Schedule
 Following is tentative schedule for the week.
-This is fluid (will change a little), and new items are welcome.
+This is fluid (will change), and new items are welcome.
 For all presentations and discussion sections, a zoom link will be available (and posted here soon).

 ### Empty time slots are for coding and group or individual work.